Nurse Practitioner (NP)

 Premise delivers value by simplifying complexity and breaking down barriers to give diverse member populations access to convenient, integrated, high-quality care.
 We offer more than 30 products, delivering the breadth and depth of care required to serve organizations' total populations.
 The result is healthcare that meets the needs of members and their families, helping them live healthier while lowering costs for organizations.

 Premise offers a wide range of dynamic, purpose-driven career opportunities.
-We are currently looking for a Part Time Family Nurse Practitioner (20 hours per week) to join our team in Oakland, CA.
+We are currently looking for a Full-Time Nurse Practitioner (NP) to join our team, within a new health center, in Columbus, OH.

 The nurse practitioner (NP) uses clinical judgments in conducting health assessments making differential diagnosis, and prescribing pharmacological and non-pharmacological treatments.
 Plans are implemented through independent action, health counseling, and collaboration with other members of the health team.
 The NP is responsible for clinical oversight and health center consultation regarding administration of health care policy and procedure of the delivery of on-site health services.
 The NP promotes optimum health, prevents illness and injury, and manages acute and chronic health problems in the on-site setting.